CreunaFI/unique-media-file-folders/README.md

 ## Customizing folder depth

 By default, folder depth is 1 so every file will be given its own folder.
-Customize folder depth using ´umff_folder_depth´ filter.
+Customize folder depth using `umff_folder_depth` filter.
 For example:

 ```
 add_filter('umff_folder_depth', function() {